mitre-atlas/atlas-website/public/content/ai-security-101.md

     </figcaption>
 </figure>

-Each phase begins with defining the requirements and constraints of the task, and cycles through a process of identifying risks, risk evaluation, and risk mitigation until requirements are met.
+Each phase begins with defining the requirements and constraints of the task, then cycles through a process of risk identification, risk evaluation, and risk mitigation until requirements are met.
 Teams often revisit earlier phases and loop through the pipeline multiple times as stakeholders define new requirements and constraints.
-It is expected that during the “Monitoring and Maintenance” phase that the process will return to the earlier development phases in response to changing real-world conditions, such as in response to concept drift and data drift, or in response to the actions of bad actors.
+It is expected that during the _Monitoring and Maintenance_ phase that the process will return to the earlier development phases in response to changing real-world conditions, such as in response to concept drift and data drift, or in response to the actions of bad actors.

-In ATLAS we tag [mitigations](/mitigations) with phases from the CRISP-ML(Q) lifecycle, to help the relevant teams involved with each phase identify known risks that could impact their task requirements, and possible ways to respond.
-We also encourage interested parties to read [the original paper on CRISP-ML(Q)](https://arxiv.org/pdf/2003.05155.pdf).
+In ATLAS, we tag [mitigations](/mitigations)  with phases from the CRISP-ML(Q) lifecycle, to help the relevant teams involved with each phase identify known vulnerabilities that could impact their task requirements, and possible ways to respond.
+We also encourage interested parties to read [the original paper on CRISP-ML(Q)](https://arxiv.org/pdf/2003.05155.pdf)

-##### Red Teams and Blue Teams
+#### How can I validate the security of my AI-enabled systems?

 Red team exercises are a common practice in cybersecurity, where a dedicated red team aims to uncover weaknesses and vulnerabilities in a system.
 Similarly, a blue team aims to counter the red team attacks and build up system defenses and resilience.
 Red team exercises are becoming more common as part of machine learning and AI security, especially in response to the rise of LLMs and associated prompt injection and jailbreaking attacks.
 Just as with its cybersecurity counterpart, AI red teaming can be organized within the [Build-Attack-Defend (BAD) framework](https://danielmiessler.com/p/red-blue-purple-teams/).
 The phases of the BAD framework are as follows:

-  1. Build—commonly performed by a dedicated yellow team of designers and developers, the build phase aims to produce a baseline system with a focus on performance, and often leaves vulnerabilities unaddressed.
+  1. Build &mdash; commonly performed by a dedicated yellow team of designers and developers, the build phase aims to produce a baseline system with a focus on performance, and often leaves vulnerabilities unaddressed.
-  2. Attack—during this phase the red team performs adversarial attacks and probes the baseline system for weaknesses.
+  2. Attack &mdash; during this phase the red team performs adversarial attacks and probes the baseline system for weaknesses.
-  3. Defend—the blue team responds to adversarial attacks by integrating mitigations within the baseline system and improving the overall security and robustness of the system.
+  3. Defend &mdash; the blue team responds to adversarial attacks by integrating mitigations within the baseline system and improving the overall security and robustness of the system.

 While independent teams might be responsible for different phases, interdisciplinary teams commonly perform multiple roles within the BAD framework.
 Teams should also share information between the different phases so that project requirements and vulnerabilities can be properly relayed to the various developers.

-##### Threat Models

-Organizations should plan red team exercises with a risk-based assessment of the AI system.
-These red teams should consider various threat models where realistic vulnerabilities are identified along with the corresponding likelihood of a successful attack.
-The exercises should consider a variety of adversaries, from the least resourceful to the most resourceful.
-The least resourceful may have only black box access, while the most resourceful adversary may gain white box access.
-The objectives of the adversaries should be included in the threat model, which could involve compromising the system’s confidentiality, availability, or integrity.
-The attacks could be untargeted (aiming to produce random errors) or targeted (aiming to produce a specific decision from the model).
-Finally, the severity of the impacts of a successful attack should be considered when determining the necessity and scope of a red team exercise.

-#### Research Areas
+#### Recent AI Security Topics

 AI Security is a constantly evolving field with subfields emerging as the technologies mature.
 We describe recent developments in three notable sub-fields below:

 ##### LLM Security
-Large Language Models (LLMs) are a particular category of natural language model trained on hundreds of billions of words and can generate text and, recently, images and videos in response to natural language prompts.
-They vaulted to public popularity with the release of OpenAI’s ChatGPT in November of 2022 due to their impressive performance on creative tasks such as content generation, style transfer, and text summarization.
+Large Language Models (LLMs) are a particular category of natural language models trained on hundreds of billions of words that can generate text or images and videos in response to natural language prompts.
+They vaulted to public popularity with the release of OpenAI’s ChatGPT in November of 2022 due to their ability to perform multiple complex tasks such as content generation, style transfer, and text summarization, all with a single model.

-From a security perspective, these systems introduce unique challenges to an ML pipeline due to the massive size of the training dataset and opaque internal architecture of the model.
-For example, indirect prompt injection attacks can be used to [extract a user’s personally identifiable information (PII)](/studies/AML.CS0021) or [influence the user to visit malicious websites](/studies/AML.CS0020).
+From a security perspective, these systems introduce unique challenges to an AI pipeline due to the massive size of the training dataset, opaque internal architecture of the model, and use of natural language for input prompting.
+For example, [indirect prompt injection attacks](/techniques/AML.T0051.001) can be used to [extract a user’s personally identifiable information (PII)](/studies/AML.CS0021) or [influence the user to visit malicious websites](/studies/AML.CS0020).
 For sample adversarial techniques, see [LLM Prompt Injection](/techniques/AML.T0051), [Compromise LLM Plugins](/techniques/AML.T0053), and [LLM Jailbreak](/techniques/AML.T0054).

+We [updated ATLAS in Fall 2023](https://www.mitre.org/news-insights/news-release/mitre-and-microsoft-collaborate-address-generative-ai-security-risks) to incorporate a new LLM focus that includes real-world case studies of adversarial attacks.
+In addition to this ATLAS work, we recommend [this external list](https://llmsecurity.net/) of LLM security related papers, articles, and tools for those interested in learning more.

 A strong list of LLM security related papers, articles and tools can be found [here](https://llmsecurity.net/).

 ##### Hardware Security

 Hardware security has been studied extensively in classical cybersecurity settings and is now being examined in relation to AI systems.
 Example hardware security attacks include:

-1. Side channel attacks—information about the system is deduced from alternative information streams such as voltage measurements or response timing,
+1. Side channel attacks &mdash; information about the system is deduced from alternative information streams such as voltage measurements or response timing,
-2. Fault injection attacks—systems are actively disrupted by faulty input data or physical environment disruptions, and
+2. Fault injection attacks &mdash; systems are actively disrupted by faulty input data or physical environment disruptions, and
-3. Hardware Trojan attacks—malicious backdoors are inserted into the hardware of the systems including GPUs and other platform circuitry.
+3. Hardware Trojan attacks &mdash; malicious backdoors are inserted into the hardware of the systems including GPUs and other platform circuitry.

 We refer interested technical readers to the following survey papers on this topic:
 - [Zhou et al. (2021): Deep Neural Network Security From a Hardware Perspective](https://ieeexplore.ieee.org/abstract/document/9642246)